cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 ### S-over-B ordered plot
 **Note: this is currently set up to replicate the HIG-16-044 plot.
 These instructions may be subject to change.**
+**Note: at the moment this is set up for 2017 only.
+Can adapt as needed**

 As inputs we will need the orignal combined datacard, the original combined workspace and the RooFit result obtained when running FitDiagnostics.
 First we need to set up some datacards with the bins re-ordered according to (pre-fit S)/(post-fit B)